latest nhpb_banner 1__compressed2

 Better Business Bureau, or the BBB, has details on free non-profit debt and credit counseling organizations.
 The service will help consumers find the ratings and reviews on an agency before they enter into a debt management plan or other program.
 The BBB will help people find legitimate bankruptcy consultations, help housing issues such as mortgage delinquency, as well as places that help with excessive credit card and medical debts.
 Find more details here. https://www.bbb.org/us/category/credit-and-debt-counseling..

-Consumer Credit Counseling Services (formerly known as Credit Counseling Centers of America) - Counselors from this non-profit organization, also referred to as CCCS, can provide people across the nation information on and access to a wide array of consumer credit programs.
+Consumer Credit Counseling Services (formerly known as Credit Counseling Centers of America) covers most states.
+Counselors from this non-profit organization, also referred to as CCCS, can provide people across the nation information on and access to a wide array of consumer credit programs.
 Borrowers, including low income families, can get free housing counseling, enrollment into debt reduction programs for individuals and families that may be undergoing some form of financial distress.
 Dial (800) 431-8157 or 1-800-493-2222.

 Free credit counselingConsumer Education Services (CES) has free counselors that help people get out of debt and build financial literacy.
 The non-profit helps people fix their credit, offers housing counseling, information on debt settlement and help with predatory lenders and other services.
 Call (866) 635-6414